Seoul Anglican Cathedral: Chronology

-Rediscovery of the Original Blueprints
+Rediscovery of the original blueprints

 A British Museum worker visited the partially completed Cathedral between the late 1980s and early 1990s.
 After recalling that he saw that the original blueprints of the Cathedral were stored at the British Museum archives, he travelled back to England to obtain them.
-He promptly returned with them to Seoul, where he presented them to the Cathedral's Parish Office.
+He returned with them to Seoul, where he presented them to the Cathedral's Parish Office.